- Rationale and Scope

-In order to insure fair and equitable access to the materials and information in the Library's collection, Dunkirk Public Library sets policies for length of loan periods, renewals, reserves, fines, and fees.
+In order to insure fair and equitable access to the materials and information in the Library's collection, Dunkirk Public Library sets policies for length of loan periods, renewals, reserves, and fees.
 The Library determines which materials may be borrowed and who is eligible to borrow them.

 ADULTS: The circulation desk upstairs issues free library cards to adults who present one form of identification with current address such as a driver's license, utility bill, or a non-driver ID.